The answer is to which illumination color is right for you will always come down to personal preference.

 Beyond this, the usual advice is to consider a prismatic sight.

+How does a prismatic sight work?
 Unlike relying on the reflection of an LED dot, a prism sight uses a prism to focus light and therefore the image and reticle to your eyes.
 Most importantly, it has an adjustable eyepiece (diopter) to correct for some refractive conditions.

 More on astigmatism and red dot sights is outlined here.